 In a land of jaw-dropping beautiful lakes, Torch Lake is considered by many to be the state’s crown jewel.
 On sunny days, when the turquoise waters are reminiscent of the Caribbean, it’s hard to argue with them.
 Beautiful, certainly, and generous enough to offer plenty of room to play on a Northern Michigan vacation.

-Stretching 19 miles, Torch Lake is Michigan’s longest lake and boasting over 18,000 acres, Torch is Michigan’s second biggest lake.
+Stretching 19 miles, Torch Lake is Michigan’s longest lake—and boasting over 18,000 acres, it’s also the state’s second biggest lake.
 When you figure in the fact that Torch is a keystone in the magnificent 75-miles of interconnected water known as the Chain of Lakes, well, the possibilities of fun on this Northern Michigan attraction are endless.

 How to Play the Torch Way:

 For all its largess, Torch Lake doesn’t offer many public access beaches and none of them are traditional sugar-and-sand beaches like those on nearby Lake Michigan.
 But if you’re looking to dip your toes into these gorgeous waters (and trust us, you do), the pretty little beach at William K. Good Day Park in Torch Lake Township is the place.
 Pavilions, picnic tables, a public boat launch and swimming area make this a great spot to spend the day.